ihsanktmr/secretstorage/README.md

 # secretstorage
-Cloud Based Storage App: React Native (iOS ✓)
+Cloud Based Storage App:

+• React Native Application (iOS ✓)
+• Node.js Application ->>

 Please see the scientific paper I have written for this application.